Home :: Artist Profiles :: Gallery :: Contact :: FAQ :: Links

 Q. What types of steel do you use in your knives?

-A. I mostly use 440C Stainless as this is very high quality steel developed for knife making.
+A. I mostly use Sandvik 12C27 Razor Steel which is a very high quality steel developed for knife making.
 It will hold a durable, sharp edge comparable to that of the high carbon steels.
-440C steel is imported from America as hot rolled and annealed bars.

 I can also make knives using: